Alan Peter Cayetano: Legislative accomplishments

-Political career
+Early career

-Councilor of Taguig (1992-1995)
+Councilor of Taguig (1992–1995)

 Cayetano, then a junior year college student at University of the Philippines, was elected as councilor of the then-municipality of Taguig in 1992.
-Elected at the age of 21, he was one of the youngest councilors in the country.
+Elected at the age of 21, he was one of the youngest councilors in the country, and served alongside actor Rene Requiestas and six other councilors.
 He became Taguig's Majority Floor Leader and held various positions, such as the vice-chairperson of the People's Law Enforcement Board.

-From 1992-1993, Cayetano concurrently served as the chairman of the National Capital Region Chapter of the National Movement of Young Legislators.
+From 1992 to 1993, Cayetano concurrently served as the chairman of the National Capital Region Chapter of the National Movement of Young Legislators.

-Vice Mayor of Taguig (1995-1998)
+Vice mayor of Taguig (1995–1998)

 Cayetano was elected vice mayor of Taguig in the 1995 local elections and served for one term.

 House of Representatives (1998–2007)

 Cayetano ran for the House of Representatives of the Philippines in 1998 as the representative of the lone district of Taguig–Pateros under the Laban ng Makabayang Masang Pilipino.
 He was the youngest elected representative at the 11th Congress at age 27.

 In his first term as a neophyte legislator, Cayetano immediately held major roles and functions, such as being voted as the assistant majority leader.
 He was also chairman of the Oversight Committee on Bases Conversion and Sub-Committee on New Schools (Committee on Education), and the vice-chairman of the Committee on Suffrage and Electoral Reforms.

 During his second term in the 12th Congress, Cayetano became deputy majority leader and the vice-chairman of the Committee on Rules.

 On his last term in the 13th Congress, he served as the Senior Deputy Minority Leader and an ex officio member of all standing House committees.
 He also became a fierce critic of then-President Gloria Macapagal Arroyo.
+In August 2006, he falsely accused First Gentleman Jose Miguel Arroyo of not disclosing the "hundreds of millions of dollars" that he allegedly stashed in the Munich bank HypoVereinsbank, to which he was sued for libel by Arroyo and other family members before the Quezon City Regional Trial Court.

+By September 6, 2006, first gentleman Arroyo, his brother Rep. Ignacio Arroyo, and his sons Diosdado and Rep. Mikey Arroyo filed a complaint before the House Ethics Committee seeking Cayetano's expulsion from Congress for fabricating evidence and engaging in "improper conduct".
+By November 21, 2006, Cayetano issued his own complaint against Reps.
+Ignacio and Mikey Arroyo that sought their expulsion, accusing them of receiving monthly payola that amounts to "graft and corruption".
+Although the committee, as chaired by Bohol Rep. Roberto Cajes, found Arroyo's complaint to have "substantial and credible evidence" against Cayetano, the congressman's expulsion did not come to fruition.